Kingdom of Burundi: History

-Early history and German domination
+Early history and expansion

 The date of the foundation of the Kingdom of Burundi is unknown, and the exact context of the state's foundation are disputed.
 The region was originally inhabited by Twa hunter-gatherers before the influx of Bantu farmers from about the 11th century.
-The Kingdom of Burundi was probably founded in the 16th or 17th century when pastoralists entered the area.
-The pastoralists arrived in waves and initially founded a number of small kingdoms, exploiting the lack of unity among the already settled farmers.
-After gaining control over the existing population, the newly arrived settlers ultimately assimilated them.
-The region's pastoralists were considered the ancestors of the later Tutsi ethnic group, while the agriculturalists became the Hutus.
+The valleys and hills became home to a patchwork of farmers, fishermen, and foragers.
+Pastoralists (associated with cattle) arrived in waves.
+Based on societal and oral traditions, it is generally believed that the region's pastoralists were the ancestors of the later Tutsi ethnic group, while the agriculturalists became the Hutus, however the exact origins of Burundi's ethnic groups remain unclear and disputed.
+Many local and regional dynasties developed, eventually coalescing around two political centres; one in the north and one in the south.

-The Kingdom of Burundi was founded by first mwami Ntare I (1675–1705).
-There exist different accounts about the ethnic origin of Ntare I. According to the "Kanyaru traditions", Ntare's royal clan and its associates were related to Rwanda's royal family, and had migrated from Rwanda to Burundi.
-Another telling of the events, provided by the "Nkoma cycle", suggests that the state's founders were ethnic Hutu and had migrated from Buha (modern Kigoma Region) to Nkoma before arriving in Burundi.
-It has also been proposed that the royal clan was descended from Hima pastoralists who had migrated from southern Ethiopia.
+The Kingdom of Burundi was founded by first mwami Ntare I (r. c.1680–1705), who unified the two centres; the commonly accepted founding date is 1680.
+There are differing versions of Burundian oral history.
+In all versions, Ntare brings rain and ends a famine.
+According to the "Kanyaru cycle", Ntare's royal clan and its associates were related to Rwanda's royal family, and had migrated from Rwanda to Burundi; in turn, this royal clan might have originally been Hima pastoralists from southern Ethiopia.
+Another telling of the events, provided by the "Nkoma cycle" suggests that the state's founders were ethnic Hutu and had migrated from Buha (modern Kigoma Region) to Nkoma before arriving in Burundi.
+The Nkoma traditions are found across the country, while Kanyaru traditions are more localised, official, and possibly influenced by the Hamitic hypothesis, leading scholars to lend more credence to the Nkoma traditions.

 Under Ntare I, Burundi expanded and annexed a number of surrounding polities.
 Over time, his royal clan became separated from both the Tutsis as well as the Hutus, becoming known as the Ganwa and regarded as a de facto separate group.
+While many linked the origins of the royal clan to the Hutu, status-wise the Ganwa were more closely associated with the Tutsi.
 As a result of the Ganwa being neither Tutsi nor Hutu, the clan was able to keep the loyalty of both ethnic groups.
 The head of the Ganwa and ruler of Burundi was known as the mwami; however, the kingdom was extensively decentralised.
 Succession struggles were also common.
-Over time, four important lineages emerged in the Ganwa, namely the Bezi, Batare, Bataga, and Bambutsa.
-These lineages struggled for control, and the Bezi and Batare became especially fierce rivals.
-Infighting between these families became one of the major sources of conflict within Burundi.
+Over time, four important lineages emerged in the Ganwa, namely the Bezi, Batare, Bataga, and Bambutsa, with each lineage tracing its origin to a king.
+These lineages struggled for control, and their infighting became one of the major sources of conflict within Burundi.